September 17, 530

 September 17, 1179

 Death of Hildegard von Bingen near Bingen.
 Feast day of St. Hildegard.
 Hildegard was born in Bermersheim, Germany (at that time the Holy Roman Empire) near the Rhine.
 She was brought up in a convent (which was common among daughters of noble families).
 In 1147 or 1148 she founded her own Benedictine convent near Bingen.
 In 1165 she founded another Benedictine convent near Rüdesheim.
 Hildegard had had visions since childhood but kept them secret until adulthood.
 She is now considered to be one of the greatest mystics in the history of Germany.
 She was also a natural scientist, healer, artist, poet and musician.
-During her lifetime she was in frequent correspondence with the emperor, Friederich Barbarosa, and had influence on his decisions.
+During her lifetime she was in frequent correspondence with the emperor, Friedrich Barbarossa, and had influence on his decisions.
 Her books include Wisse die Wege des Herrn, Buch des verdienstlichen Lebens, Buch des göttlichen Werkes, Liber Simplicis Medicnae and Liber Compositae Medicinae.
-In the two medical books she cataloged 280 plants and their medicinal properties.
-Investigations of here life were undertaken by Popes Gregory IX, Innocent IV, Clement V and John XXII but Hildegard has not been formally canonized.
-She has been considered a Saint, however, since the 13th century.
-There is formal celebartion of her feast day (September 17) in the liturgy in Limburg, Mainz, Speyer and Trier.
+In the two medical books she catalogued 280 plants and their medicinal properties.
+Investigations of her life were undertaken by Popes Gregory IX, Innocent IV, Clement V and John XXII but Hildegard has not been formally canonized.
+She has been considered a saint, however, since the 13th century.
+There is formal celebration of her feast day (September 17) in the liturgy in Limburg, Mainz, Speyer and Trier.

 September 17, 1730